helm/charts/incubator/unbound/README.md

 ### Forward zones

-You can set as many forward zones as needed by speciying the zone name and forward hosts.
+You can set as many forward zones as needed by specifying the zone name and forward hosts.
 Forward hosts can be set by hostname or ip.

 ```yaml
 forwardZones: